 During the quality assurance phase, tech requirements are tested and the device capability is reviewed to ensure that the app is working as it should.

 Finally, the app is published to the app store.
 Maintenance is provided on an ongoing basis as updates, new releases and new bugs arise.

 During the coding process, developers encounter two main types of paths: front end and back end.
 What is the difference between these two concepts?
 Front end developers focus on how an app looks, while back end developers focus on how an app works.
 For example, if you were building an app, the front-end developer would be in charge of creating the theme, style, presentation, and images.

-This is also commonly referred to as UI/UX.
+This is also commonly referred to as user interface & user experience (UI/UX).

 Key Features Of Mobile Applications

 Mobile apps often contain a wide range of features designed to enhance the user experience.
 When developing an app, you will want to think carefully about what features you want added to your software.
 Push notifications are an example of a feature often used by app developers.
 These notifications or messages create a direct line of communication between businesses and customers.

 Other examples of popular mobile app features include one-click contact, QR scanner integration, Google Indoor-Maps, and augmented reality.
 Many businesses also rely on customized content, system functionality, and layouts to create a visual design that is both attractive and functional.